Table of Contents

 Red Rock Grill at Zion Lodge: Savoring Southwestern Flavors

-We had breakfast in the dining room, also called the Red Rock Grill.
-The buffet was well stocked with freshly made French toast, pancakes, breakfast potatoes, and oatmeal.
-It also had unsweetened and sweetened yogurt, fresh fruit, granola.
-Ask the server for a window seat so that you can eat while looking out through the large picture windows enjoying views of the canyon.
+We had breakfast in the dining room, also called the Red Rock Grill.The buffet was well-stocked with freshly made French toast, pancakes, breakfast potatoes, and oatmeal.
+It also offered both unsweetened and sweetened yogurt, fresh fruit, and granola.
+Ask the server for a window seat so that you can eat while looking out through the large picture windows, enjoying views of the canyon.
 The breakfast was fabulous!

-Luckily, we previewed the menu on the website, so it compelled me to make a dinner reservation before arrival.
+Luckily, we previewed the menu on the website, so that compelled me to make a dinner reservation before arrival.
 I had a small portion of bison meatloaf, with a demi-glacé, garlic mashed potatoes, and carrots and broccoli.
 The meatloaf was great!
 Hubby ordered the bison burger and stated it was delicious!!
 Overall, the dining room food was good, not to mention the outstanding view out the windows.

 Castle Dome Cafe at Zion Lodge: A Culinary Oasis in the Heart of Zion National Park